-As the following chart illustrates, the music landscape looked radically different in 2007 than it did last year.
-Back then, physical formats, predominantly CDs, accounted for nearly 80 percent of global music revenues, streaming was still in its infancy and even digital downloads had yet to reach their prime.
+As the following chart illustrates, the music landscape looked radically different in 2008 compared to today.
+Back then, physical formats, predominantly CDs, accounted for 70 percent of global music revenues, streaming was still in its infancy and even digital downloads had yet to reach their prime.

 According to IFPI, streaming accounted for nearly half of global music revenues last year (and even more in the U.S.), making it the biggest source of income for the music industry by a significant margin.
 As market leaders Spotify and Apple Music continue to grow, it is all but certain that streaming will dominate music consumption going forward, especially considering that many of today’s and most of tomorrow’s listeners have grown up without a CD player and probably consider an iPod a relic from a long-forgotten time.

 The Statista "Chart of the Day", made available

 under the Creative Commons License CC BY-ND 3.0, may be used